-The majority opinion here, however, threatens to change that.
+The vacated majority opinion here, however, threatened to change that.
 CLS Bank Int'l v.
 Alice Corp., 685 F.3d 1341 (Fed.
 Cir.
 2012).
-Indeed, it encourages trial courts to do the opposite.
-It urges trial courts to side with patent owners unless a patent claim's ineligibility for patenting is "manifestly evident."
+Indeed, it encouraged trial courts to do the opposite.
+It urged trial courts to side with patent owners unless a patent claim's ineligibility for patenting is "manifestly evident."
 Id. at 1352.
-"The 'disqualifying characteristic' of abstractness must exhibit itself 'manifestly."
+"The 'disqualifying characteristic' of abstractness must exhibit itself 'manifestly.'"
 Id. at 1349 (citations omitted).
-And, it encourages trial courts to delay deciding this threshold issue of law, allowing innovation-harming patents to stand for months or years without any judicial scrutiny under the Supreme Court's precedents.
+And, it encouraged trial courts to delay deciding this threshold issue of law, allowing innovation-harming patents to stand for months or years without any judicial scrutiny under the Supreme Court's precedents.
 Id. at 1348.
-The panel tells trial courts that patent claims violating Section 101 "should arise infrequently" and that they may wish to delay considering Section 101 in favor of other "comprehensive" patentability requirements where those "might be discerned by the trial judge as having the promise to resolve a dispute more expeditiously or with more clarity and predictability."
+The panel told trial courts that patent claims violating Section 101 "should arise infrequently" and that they may wish to delay considering Section 101 in favor of other "comprehensive" patentability requirements where those "might be discerned by the trial judge as having the promise to resolve a dispute more expeditiously or with more clarity and predictability."
 Id. at 1347, 1348.
-In sum, as the dissent observes, "the majority resists the Supreme Court's unanimous directive to apply the patentable subject matter test with more vigor.
+In sum, as the dissent observed, "the majority resists the

+Supreme Court's unanimous directive to apply the patentable subject matter test with more vigor.
 Worse yet, it creates an entirely new framework that in effect allows courts to avoid evaluating patent eligibility under § 101 whenever they so desire."
 Id. at 1356 (Prost, J., dissenting).

-Both suggestions by this panel are irreconcilable with Supreme Court precedent.
-Both will undermine the innovation-protection purpose of the exclusions to patent eligibility.

-Therefore, this Court en banc should vacate this panel ruling and expressly reject both of its suggestions to trial courts.
+Both suggestions by the panel majority are irreconcilable with Supreme Court precedent.
+Both would harm innovation.
+This Court en banc should expressly reject both suggestions.